The Meseta

 Hornilios del Camino

-From Rabé, it’s another ten kilometers to Hornillos del Camino.
-I think the name means “little oven”—maybe from the old days when it was a place for pilgrims to stop and eat.
-Though on a hot summer day, it might take on another meaning entirely.
+From Rabé, it’s another ten kilometres to Hornillos del Camino.
+I think the name means “little oven”, maybe from the old days when it was a place for pilgrims to stop and eat.
+Although on a hot summer day, it might take on a completely different meaning entirely.
 The village is tiny, quiet, and lovely.
-Because it’s 20 kilometers from Burgos—a full stage for many—it can be hard to find a place to sleep here.
+Because it’s 20 kilometres from Burgos, a whole stage for many, it can be hard to find a place to sleep here.

-If you can, stay just off the little square next to the church at the municipal albergue.
-It’s an old stone building, super comfortable and welcoming.
-When I stayed there, they served a wonderful communal meal made with local ingredients.
-Hornillos Meeting Point is another good option, and the paella dinner there is amazing.
+If you’re lucky enough to secure a spot in the municipal albergue, it’s located just off the small square next to the church.
+It’s an old stone building, super comfortable and really welcoming.
+When I stayed there, they served a fantastic communal meal made with local ingredients.
+Hornillos Meeting Point is another excellent option, and the paella dinner there is terrific.

 Albergue de peregrinos